-He is known as the “Curse of Scotland” for his role in the Glencoe Massacre, the government minister whose exploits went largely unpunished following the infamous murders which took place 325 years ago this week.
+He is known as the “Curse of Scotland” for his part in the Glencoe Massacre which took place on this day in 1692.

-The killing of 38 members of the MacDonald clan on February 13 1692 by Campbell-led government troops is one of the darkest episodes in the turbulent history of the Highlands.
+The killing of 38 members of the MacDonald clan by government troops, led by Robert Campbell of Glen Lyon, is one of the darkest episodes in the turbulent history of the Highlands

 It was deemed an outrageous affront to both the rule of law as well as the Highland code of hospitality and caused uproar across the country.